jameshfisher/jameshfisher.com/_posts/2017-03-01-redis-pubsub-under-the-hood.md

 ---
-title: "Redis Pub/Sub under the hood"
+title: Redis Pub/Sub under the hood
+tags:
+  - redis
+  - pub-sub
+  - networking
+  - c
+  - programming
+  - software-design
+taggedAt: '2024-03-26'
 ---

 **Do you want to code a chat app?